-In this region of Norway, the School Autumn Holiday Week in 2017 will be from the 2nd to the 6th October.
+In this region of Norway, the School Autumn Holiday Week is always week 40.
+In 2019 will be from the 30th September to the 4th October.
 Many families spend the week at mountain holiday chalets.

 In October the trees take on the most beautiful autumnal colours.
 The days are crisper, there might even be an early fall of snow, and the air is really clear so sight-seeing is especially wonderful.
 We celebrate Halloween and the shops are full of fancy dress and all sorts of ghoulish goods.

 However Norway’s biggest pumpkin farm is a 15 minutes drive away.
 You can visit Farmer Thor and choose one of his amazing pumpkins from the thousands harvested!
 Our grandchildren look forward to this every year – what do you think of their 2016 carvings??
 The big one was enormous, the smaller one was normal, and the little one is an ornamental gourd!!!

 Places especially worth going to in October

 The spiral tunnel in the city of Drammen is a unique experience and in fact has been ranged by CNN Travel as one of the world's most special tunnels.
 You enter from the town and drive up 1650 meters in six and a half spirals , to emerge at Skansen.
 Here,...read more

 The people of Asker municipality voted the path around Sem Lake as the designated site for the year 2000.
 This is a pleasant walk of about 5 km.
 It is very popular with both the local population and visitors to Asker.
 A view of cows in a pasture on the...read more

 The King's Viewing Platform is 484 meters above the Tyrifjorden and Steinsfjorden lakes.
 You can either start at Sundvolden and hike the 1300 meters up to Kleivstua or you can drive up to Kleivstua parking area beside the hotel (this is a toll road and...read more